Skip to content

 Why Suspend BitLocker?

 Sometimes you need to temporarily turn off BitLocker protection.
 This might be necessary when you’re making hardware changes or upgrading Windows.
-But remember: this is only temporary.
-Turn BitLocker back on as soon as you’re done.
-Your data needs that protection.
+But remember, this is only a temporary measure.
+Your data needs that protection, so be sure to turn BitLocker back on as soon as you’re finished.

 What Happens When You Suspend BitLocker?